yantonov/blog-source/content/posts/2021-02-13-19-59-Serve_dotfiles_directly_from_a_git_repository.md

 [Here](https://www.atlassian.com/git/tutorials/dotfiles) is an interesting article which explains another way to store dotfiles.

 In a couple of words:
-1. store dotfiles into git
+1. store dotfiles into a git repository
-2. clone git repository using a bare more and make working directory pointing to ${HOME}
+2. clone your git repository using a bare more and make working directory pointing to ${HOME}
 3. use dotfiles directly from the repository (without symbolic links)

 The only disadvantage is that all dotfiles must be inside one repository.